Mike Pelfrey: Detroit Tigers

 On December 6, 2015, Pelfrey signed a two-year, $16 million contract with the Detroit Tigers.
 Pelfrey spent some of the 2016 season on the Disabled List due to a lower back ailment, limiting him to 24 games (22 starts).
 In a mostly ineffective season, he compiled a 4–10 record and 5.07 ERA in 119 innings pitched.

 Pelfrey was released by the Tigers on March 30, 2017.

 Chicago White Sox

-On April 5, 2017, the White Sox signed Pelfrey to a minor league deal, assigning him to the Triple-A Charlotte.
+On April 8, 2017, the White Sox signed Pelfrey to a minor league deal, assigning him to the Triple-A Charlotte.
 On April 22, 2017, the White Sox purchased his contract from Charlotte as he replaced the injured James Shields.
 He made his White Sox debut on the same day against the Cleveland Indians.
 In 2017 he was 3-12 with a 5.93 ERA.
 Batters stole 26 bases against him, tied for tops in the major leagues, while being caught three times.
+He became a free agent following the season.